Viasat Internet in Connecticut at a Glance

 Viasat provides near-100% coverage across Connecticut through its geostationary satellite fleet.
 Because the signal comes from orbit approximately 22,000 miles above the equator, Viasat can serve any location in Connecticut that has a clear view of the southern sky.
 This includes the Litchfield Hills, quiet corners of Windham County, and the Connecticut River Valley's smaller towns, areas that terrestrial providers typically cannot reach.
 A professional installer positions a satellite dish on your home, aligning it with Viasat's satellite for optimal signal strength.

 For Connecticut specifically, satellite coverage is particularly beneficial given the state's wooded hills and river valleys of southern New England.
-Homes in the Litchfield Hills, quiet corners of Windham County, and the Connecticut River Valley's smaller towns that have waited years for cable or fiber can get connected immediately with Viasat.
+Homes in the Litchfield Hills, quiet corners of Windham County.
+The Connecticut River Valley's smaller towns that have waited years for cable or fiber can get connected immediately with Viasat.
 Residents of Connecticut's rural retreats can stay connected for streaming, remote work, and smart home technology through Viasat satellite.

 Viasat Connecticut FAQ